-Our innovative SMMART program takes a new approach to fighting cancer.
-SMMART (Serial Measurements of Molecular and Architectural Responses to Therapy) trials use a combination of targeted medications tailored to each patient.
 The idea is to attack multiple cancer pathways at once, stopping the cancer from growing before it can develop resistance to medications.
-The SMMART team also tracks each tumor, rapidly gathering data to adjust treatment and build knowledge.
+Your team tracks each tumor, rapidly gathering data to adjust treatment and build knowledge.

 Knight Cancer Institute Director Brian Druker, M.D., helped pioneer Gleevec, a medication that turned chronic myeloid leukemia from a dire diagnosis into an illness that can be managed with a daily pill.
 Tens of thousands of patients have a normal life expectancy because of this advance.

 Dr. Druker’s work with Gleevec showed that cancer cells can be targeted at the genetic level, opening a new world of cancer research.
 The Knight Cancer Institute has been on the front lines of researching targeted therapies ever since.
 These medications are tailored to the unique biology of a patient’s cancer, taking aim at cancer cells while mostly sparing healthy ones.

 The Knight Cancer Institute has earned the National Cancer Institute’s highest designation, as a comprehensive cancer center.
 We’re the only comprehensive center between Seattle and Sacramento.
 The distinction, a step up from designation as a cancer center since 1997, recognizes excellence in research that reaches across disciplines, training and education to best serve the region.